ebiggers/fsverity-utils/README.md

 fsverity-utils currently contains just one program, `fsverity`.
 The `fsverity` program allows you to set up fs-verity protected files.
-In addition, the file measurement computation and signing functionality of `fsverity` is optionally exposed through a C library `libfsverity`.
+In addition, the file digest computation and signing functionality of `fsverity` is optionally exposed through a C library `libfsverity`.
 See `libfsverity.h` for the API of this library.

 ## Building and installing